StepanMelnik/Kafka_Examples/README.md

 * "Kafka in plain java" module works with Kafka API.
 * "Kafka in SpringBoot" works with Spring Boot.

+### Kafka in plain java" module covers the following cases by unit tests:

+**Kafka Stream**

+Kafka stream tests work with the cases:
+* transformation, window stream
+* joining, processing
+* SerDe with json object

+**Kafka Schema**

+Kafka Schema shows how to work with Avro schema server.
+All details described in Readme.txt.

+**KSql DB**

+KSql works with Ksql DB server by java api.
+More description see in NativeOperations.txt, Operations.txt, RestOperations.txt, Readme.txt

 ## Build

 Clone and install <a href="https://github.com/StepanMelnik/Parent.git">Parent</a> project before building.